Nora Sundberg

-Nora Sundberg (born 30 September 2005) is a Swedish amateur golfer.
-She played on the winning Junior Solheim Cup and Junior Vagliano Trophy teams in 2021 and won the 2023 Spanish International Ladies Amateur Championship.
+Nora Sundberg (born 30 September 2005) is a Swedish amateur golfer and Stanford Cardinal women's golf team player.
+She has played on the winning European teams in the Junior Ryder Cup, Junior Solheim Cup and Junior Vagliano Trophy.
+In 2023 she won the Spanish International Ladies Amateur Championship.

-Career
+Amateur career

 Sundberg grew up in Stockholm and represents Stockholm Golf Club.
 She played in the European Young Masters in 2019 and 2020, and joined the National Team in 2021.
 At the European Girls' Team Championship in 2021, her team finished third.
 In 2022, they finished second, as the final with France ended 4–3, after beating England 6–1 in the semi-final.